-Most of the videos in channel follow a loosely strung narrative where Civvie, or CV-11, is incarcerated in a facility of some description where he is treated inhumanely, but has access to a computer system and an unseen editor (CV-16).
+Most of the videos in the channel follow a loosely strung narrative where Civvie, or CV-11, is incarcerated in a facility run by the so-called 'Department of Special Corrections', where he is treated very inhumanely, but has access to a computer system and an unseen editor (CV-16, also known as Katie).
 Intros, outros, and various beats in between the actual game review are usually punctuated by gags about the facility.

 - A Date with Rosie Palms:

 - At the beginning of his Super Seducer review, he jokes that he's been stuck in the dungeon for a while.